siefkenj/2025F/MAT223/slides.typ

   #definition(title: [_Reduced_ Row Echelon Form])[
     A matrix is in *reduced row echelon form* if
     + It is in row echelon form; and
-    + The pivot of each nonzero row is the only nonzero entry in its column.
+    + The pivot of each nonzero row is equal to $1$ and is the only nonzero entry in its column.
   ]
 ]